 (4) Optional Information.
 A physician may elect to have his or her profile include certain information, detailed in M.G.L. c.
 112, § 5, such as academic appointments and teaching responsibilities, publications in peer-reviewed journals and professional and community service awards.

 (5) Profile Inquiry.
 A licensee may review his or her public profile on the Internet at any time.
 A licensee may inquire about the accuracy of a fact published or about to be published on his or her profile.
 A licensee's inquiry about the contents of his or her Physician Profile is not an adjudicatory proceeding as defined in M.G.L. c.
 30A, § 1.
 The licensee may file with the Data Repository a written request for review of the publication of a fact adverse to the licensee's interest.
 The licensee's inquiry must clearly identify the factual error claimed and may propose a correction acceptable to the licensee.
-Upon receipt of a letter of inquiry from a physician, the Data Repository Board staff may place a temporary administrative hold on the dissemination of the profile.
+Upon receipt of a letter of inquiry from a physician, Board staff may place a temporary administrative hold on the dissemination of the profile.
 Such a temporary hold shall not last longer than the pendency of the profile inquiry.
-The Data Repository Board may review the written materials and respond to the licensee's inquiry.
+The Board may review the written materials and respond to the licensee's inquiry.

 REGULATORY AUTHORITY